 - For help when curating yours, look to our gallery wall ideas feature.

 24. Or lean your pictures for a more laid back look

 Decorating a living room needn't be hard work, especially if you're renting or really really stuck for time.
 And, leaning a combination of prints, paintings and frames against a wall can have just as much impact.

-Choose a colour theme that's not too chaotic, pick frames of different sizes and leave some space between the pieces.
-Here, the tiny splashes of yellow and pink add a whole new accent colour to this neutral living room.
+Choose a color theme that's not too chaotic, pick frames of different sizes and leave some space between the pieces.
+Here, the tiny splashes of yellow and pink add a whole new accent color to this neutral living room.